Pfed-prog/casper_QR/README.md

 # Casper_QR

-The repository generates QR codes for transactions on Casper local nodes, [casper.live](https://cspr.live) and [testnet.casper.live](https://testnet.cspr.live) which first the app displays after accoutning for the user inputs.
-After displaying the QR Code the user can use the button to download the image for transactions on Testnet.
+The repository generates QR codes for transactions on Casper local nodes, [casper.live](https://cspr.live) and [testnet.casper.live](https://testnet.cspr.live) accounting for the user's inputs.
+After displaying the QR Code the user can use the button to download the image for transactions.

 The app is hosted on AWS and can be accessed via http://sample-env.eba-wb9b6xgh.us-east-2.elasticbeanstalk.com/